MikeLanier/JMaze/README.md

   * add button with + to create a new maze
   * add button with - to delete current maze.
 * Code to load/save a collection of mazes
+* Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
+* look at other algorithms
+* need to learn how to "package" my app so that I can run it outside of the IDE.
+Maven or Gradle may be the solution for this.
+Intellij seems to already have a hook for Maven
+* Auto solve the maze
+* Print the maze

+* _BUG:_ Change the location of the entrance/exit through control panel does not update the display
+* _BUG:_ Pick an entrance with Y set to south, draws one cell above maze to north
 * _BUG:_ when I hit the right arrow, focus change to the a TextField control.
   * Using 2, 4, 6, 8 on the keypad for now.
   * (9/28/17) Update.
 Tried a kludge where I forward keypress events